mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 	Enter passphrase (empty for no passphrase): [Type a passphrase]<br>
 	Enter same passphrase again: [Type passphrase again]

-2. go to /c/Users/you/.ssh/id_rsa. open the id_rsa.pub with notepad, and copy the whole thing.
+2. Go to /c/Users/you/.ssh/id_rsa. open the id_rsa.pub with notepad, and copy the whole thing.

 3. Go to your remote github repo > Settings > Deploy Keys.
 Press "Add deploy key".
 Choose a title for the key and paste the copied ssh key in the key section